Estimating the degree of non-Markovianity using variational quantum circuits: Open quantum system dynamics

 where the Kraus operators are given by \cite{Nielsen, Garcia-Perez}

-in which
+in which \cite{Bellomo}

-with $d=\sqrt{\lambda^2-2\gamma_0\lambda}$.
+with $d=\sqrt{2\gamma_0\lambda-\lambda^2}$.
 The dynamics is known to be non-Markovian in the strong coupling regime $\lambda<2\gamma_0$ $(\tau_s<2\tau_r)$ \cite{Bellomo}.
 The non-Markovianity can be evidenced in Fig.~\ref{fig:AD3}(a) by the oscillations in the expectation value of the Pauli $z$ operator.
 Figure~\ref{fig:AD3}(b) shows the evolution of the Bloch vector initialized along the $x$ axis.
+This representation of the time evolution of the state provides insights for choosing the ansatz for the VQC.
 For the case of AD, as time evolves the length of the Bloch vector becomes smaller than 1 and after sufficiently long time the vector decays to the ground state $|0\rangle$ recovering its full length.
+This type of decoherence is also known as longitudinal relaxation which plays a fundamental role in color centers in diamond such as nitrogen-vacancy center coupled to lattice vibrations \cite{Ariel, Matt}, and superconducting qubits in circuit QED \cite{Blais}.

 The AD process can be simulated for a general scenario with a quantum circuit via an ancilla qubit \cite{Nielsen,Garcia-Perez}.
-After tracing out the ancilla qubit we obtain the desired mixed state.
+After tracing out the ancilla qubit\an{,} we obtain the desired mixed state.
 Figure \ref{fig:AD3}(c) shows the quantum circuit.
 The Hadamard gate prepares the qubit in the superposition state $\left(|0\rangle+|1\rangle\right)/\sqrt{2}$ while the controlled $y$ rotation and CNOT gates simulate the interaction of the qubit with the environment.
 In this circuit, the angle $\theta_a$ is given by \cite{Nielsen, Garcia-Perez}

-where $p(t)$ is given in Eq.~\eqref{eq:ptAD}
+where $p_a (t)$ is given in Eq.~\eqref{eq:ptAD}